 Income figures are intended as a guide only.

-Working hours are normally 9am to 5pm, Monday to Friday.
-However, due to the nature of experimental work, you may need to carry out some evening and weekend work.
-There may be some flexibility in start and finish times, especially in academic settings.
+You'll work 9am to 5pm, Monday to Friday.
+However, due to the nature of experimental work, you'll need to carry out some evening and weekend work.
+There may be flexibility in start and finish times, especially in academic settings.

-Longer hours may be necessary when, for example, grant application deadlines are looming or an important experiment is underway.
-Overtime may be paid in industry but it's unusual in academia.
+Longer hours are necessary when, for example, grant application deadlines are looming or an important experiment is underway.
+Overtime is paid in industry but is unusual in academia.

 What to expect